- Reconcile all accounts in Money.

 - Plan for time after the data conversion to add or adjust budgets, loan accounts, and other items.

-Back up your Microsoft Money data file to a new folder on your computer, or to removable media like a USB drive.
-Although the data conversion should leave your Microsoft Money data file intact, backing the data up is essential if you ever need to use it again with Money.
-Better to be safe than sorry.
+Back up Microsoft Money data files to a new folder on your computer or external drive.
+Although the data conversion should leave your Microsoft Money data intact, it's better to be safe than sorry.

 02Download Money Plus Sunset Deluxe